PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 one initial index refresh, live type/object indices, and final layout consistency.
 No model conversion or inference was run.

+That focused module now also owns placeholder MatMul-flatten restoration.
+It indexes initial placeholder `RESHAPE` objects, obtains the exclusive `BATCH_MATMUL` consumer from the same index, rewires the recovered high-rank source through `replace_operator_inputs()`, and removes the obsolete Reshape differentially.
+Layout-aware tensor pruning replaces the former whole-graph consumer map and operator-list filter.
+The focused rank-recovery fixture proves one initial refresh, the surviving MatMul indices and inputs, removal of the flatten tensor, and final layout consistency.
+The main production call passes the session layout state; fallback relowering retains the self-indexing compatibility call.
+No model conversion or inference was run.

 The float NHWC Concat runner now uses the same declarative structure.
 One table owns its eleven family names, statistics keys, and priorities; frozen specs, callbacks, preconditions, defaults, and preflight are constructed once.
 Its